-These are cases that were transferred from the British Psychological Society to the HPC.
+These cases were transferred from the BPS to the HPC on 1 July 2009

 On receipt of an allegation, the case is allocated to a Case Manager.
 The Case Manager will investigate the matter further.
 This usually involves gathering relevant information from, for example, the police or the employer.
 In some instances we may need to take witness statements.